DataDog/hiring-engineers/answers.md

 The next guideline was to add tags in the agent config file.
 I noticed that I could do that from the infrastructure page on app.datadoghq.com but I wanted to check out the config file to see what it looked like.

 ![update host tags online](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/update-host-tags.png)

-Back to my notes, I remembered the /etc/dd-agent/conf.d location and figured that was a good place to look for a config file.
+Back to my notes.md, I remembered the /etc/dd-agent/conf.d location and figured that was a good place to look for a config file.
 I ran `ls` in that directory and a huge number of example files were shown on the screen.
 Then I thought, oh there's that Agent Overview page in the github readme, so I went